 HOW MUCH DOES CAR ACCIDENT INSURANCE PAY FOR LOST WAGES

 Auto insurance reimbursement for lost wages is just one of the benefits you should receive after a crash.
 While the initial wage loss payment from your auto insurance is limited to $500/week, you may be able to recover additional payment from the other driver’s insurance if they were at fault.
-You may also be entitled to reimbursement of medical bills, replacement services, and compensation for pain and suffering.
+You may also be entitled to reimbursement of medical bills beyond $20,000, replacement services, and compensation for pain and suffering.
 Payment for missed time at work because of a car accident is particularly important, though, because many people are on tight budgets and need immediate help.

 If you have been injured in a car accident in MN, you are welcome to call us and speak with an experienced car accident attorney about your lost wages and other insurance issues.
 We will answer your questions about insurance coverage relating to your auto accident and advise you on how to move forward.
 There is no charge or obligation for the initial consultation with an attorney.
 The primary focus of our best MN car accident lawyers is to make sure you get the compensation you are entitled to during this difficult time.